Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 ## Intro

-The web interfaces for LUMI at [www.lumi.csc.fi](https://www.lumi.csc.fi) can be used to access the supercomputers using only a web browser.
+The web interface for LUMI at [www.lumi.csc.fi](https://www.lumi.csc.fi) can be used to access the supercomputer using only a web browser.

-Features available in the web interfaces:
+Features available in the web interface:

 - View, download and upload files
 - Open a shell on the login node